AusARG/hifi-assembly-workflow/README.md

 # Outputs

 Pipeline generates various files and folders here is a brief description:
-The pipeline creates a folder called “secondary_analysis” that contains two sub folders named exeReport
+The pipeline creates a folder called `secondary_analysis` that contains two sub folders named:

+- `exeReport`
-Results        -- Contains preQC, assembly and postQC analysis files
+- `Results`       -- Contains preQC, assembly and postQC analysis files

 ## exeReport
 This folder contains a computation resource usage summary in various charts and a text file.
-“report.html” provides a comprehensive summary.
+`report.html` provides a comprehensive summary.

 ## Results
-The ‘Results’ folder contains three sub-directories preQC, assembly and postqc.
+The `Results` folder contains three sub-directories preQC, assembly and postqc.
 As the name suggests, outputs from the respective workflow sections are placed in each of these folders.

 ### preQC
 The following table contains list of files and folder from preQC results